 - Fall flowers.
 Just because fall is here, doesn’t mean you have to give up on flowers entirely.
 Fall-flowers like Goldenrod, Aconite, Crocus, Black-eyed Susans, Mums, and even balloon flowers are a great addition to any garden, and they thrive during the chilly autumn weather.

 The cold seasons shouldn’t stop you from enjoying a nice garden, so why not try one of these ideas and see how colorful you can make your garden?
-Add ornaments, birdbaths, hummingbird feeders, and other decorations for added effect!
+Add ornaments, birdbaths, hummingbird feeders, and other decorations for added effect … and also increase your home value !

-While not everyone likes gardening, it can be a great way to make sure your house stands out amongst the rest.
+While not everyone likes gardening, it can be a great way to make sure your house stands out among the rest.
 Whether you choose blooming flowers or drought-friendly succulents, a nice window or yard display is a colorful way to add personality to your yard.
-With a bit of upkeep and effort, anyone can have a nice garden worth stopping to look at, which will also increase the value of your home.
+With a bit of upkeep and effort, anyone can have a nice garden worth stopping to look at, which will also increase the home value of your real estate property.